bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ## 6. Release Planning
 (This is just a temporary plan, will be modified depending on the progress...)

-The current goal of this project can be summarized as following parts:
-* Built the front end of ChRIS platform using React.
-* Rewrite ChRIS store using Redux to set up cache for the data source, improving data performance and speed, then replace Redux with Undux.
-* Create a component to visualize the Data from MPC API.

-More jobs needed to be added...

 Until February 6 2019, the MPC API haven't been implemented yet.
 Based on the schedule, the MPC API can be released after we finished the ChRIS Store rewriting and front-end of ChRIS platform.
 The data visualization is an important part of user experience, we want to show something pleasant the user can view from the results of the algorithm.

-After the front end released, the whole ChRIS platform can dramatically improve the scale and efficiency of healthcare image processing applications.
-Nowadays, some of the image processing progress can take more than 10 hours, but ChRIS platform can reduct this to a few minutes[3].
-What's more, the ChRIS platform can be developed in to an ecosystem, any researcher can create and recreate their image processing tools in anywhere.

-- Sprint 1(weeks 2&3): get familiar with project technology, including React, Patternfly, Redux, Undux and so on.
+- Sprint 1(weeks 2&3): Get familiar with project technology, including React, Patternfly, Redux, Undux and so on.
 And have a basic understanding of the ChRIS platform and ChRIS UI project of Redhat.

-- Sprint 2(weeks 4&5): start the redux implementation in ChRIS Store, rewrite the frame by using Redux and fetch all the data object into the caches.
+- Sprint 2(weeks 4&5): Start the redux implementation in ChRIS Store, rewrite the frame by using Redux and fetch all the data object into the caches.

-- Sprint 3(weeks 6&7): start implementing redux for the ChRIS UI, take all backend objects and populate them into the cache and make them available.
+- Sprint 3(weeks 6&7): Start implementing redux for the ChRIS UI, take all backend objects and populate them into the cache and make them available.

-- Sprint 4(weeks 8&9): create some unit for testing and ensuring redux can work correctly
+- Sprint 4(weeks 8&9): Create some unit for testing and ensuring redux can work correctly.

-- Sprint 5(from week9): build new front end component for visualization of brain volume calculation.
+- Sprint 5(from week9): Build new front end component to visualize the MOC calculation reult.

+More jobs needed to be added...

 #### Reference
 - [1] “Boston University Red Hat Collaboratory.”
 Family and Medical Leave Act (FMLA) | Human Resources, Boston University, www.bu.edu/rhcollab/projects/radiology/.